Solenoid-IT/simba/README.md

 # APIs
 Simba uses <b>sRPC</b> (Solenoid-RPC) standard for APIs.
 APIs are handled by the <b>ApiGateway</b> controller class.
 <br>
-API-Calls can be invoked by the following way :
+API-Calls can be invoked by the following HTTP request :
 <code>
 RPC /api HTTP/1.1
 Action: My/Custom/Controller.method